Could Ajijic Mexico be the best place for retirees to live?

 Ajijic Mexico Cost of Living

-According to Numbeo (a resourceful website on the cost of living in cities around the world) to rent a 1 bedroom apartment in the city centre would cost around MXN$12,610 per month or USD$638 long term.
+According to Numbeo (a resourceful website on the cost of living in cities around the world) to rent a 1 bedroom apartment in the city centre would cost around MXN$14416 per month.
 Ajijic real estate is affordable for the ex-pat.

-A 3 bedroom apartment in the city center would cost around MXN$19834 or USD$1003.
-A 2 bedroom apartment was not listed.
+A 3-bedroom apartment in the city centre would cost around MXN$28222.
+A 2-bedroom apartment was not listed.

-Ajijic rental prices drop if you consider outside of the city centre:
+Ajijic house rental prices drop if you consider outside of the city centre:

 Cost of Buying an Apartment in Ajijic

-The price for an apartment in the city center will set you back around MXN$16282 per square meter or USD$823.
+The price for an apartment in the city centre will set you back around MXN$32418 per square meter

-An apartment outside the city center will cost you around MXN20540 per square meter or USD$1039.
+An apartment outside the city centre will cost you around MXN23,733 per square meter

-Monthly Cost of Utilities in Ajijic (according to Numbeo 2021) for 85m2 Apartment
+Monthly Cost of Utilities in Ajijic for 85m2 Apartment

 Ajijic Restaurants – Where to eat in Ajijic